metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 Normally, the presence of an inferiority complex here would make things easy, but the problem is that Cleveland is starting a quarterback that hasn't played the game in nearly two years.
 Going by last week's tape, it's abundantly clear Deshaun Watson needs time to adjust back to the game.
 How much time exactly, that I don't know.
 But until he rediscovers his form, the Brown passing offense will be good as worthless.

 Nick Chubb will chew off some serious yards in this game.
 But a ground game without any real semblance of a passing offense can only do so much.
-Until Watson shows me that he can quarterback at a proficient level, I'll be wary of taking Cleveland going forward.
+Until Watson shows me that he can quarterback at a proficient level, I'll be wary of Cleveland going forward.

 ***